On Rate-Optimal Partitioning Classification from Observable and from Privatised Data: Partitioning classification under local differential privacy

-Our final theorem, which is proved in Section \ref{sec:proof}, is the multi-label version of Theorem \ref{thm:class}.
+In our final theorem, which is proved in Appendix \ref{app:a7}, we present the multi-class version of Theorem \ref{thm:class}.

-\begin{theorem} If $X$ is bounded, $P_1,\dots , P_M$ satisfy the Lipschitz condition \eqref{eq:lip}, the margin condition \eqref{eq:margin} with $\gamma \geq 0$, the combined margin and density condition \eqref{eq:fhmargin} with $\gamma_1$ and the modified combined margin condition with $\gamma_2$.
-Let $(h_n)$ be a monotonically decreasing null sequence, then we have
+\begin{theorem} Assume that $X$ is bounded, $P_1,\dots , P_M$ satisfy the Lipschitz condition, \Eqref{eq:lip}, the multi-class margin condition, \Eqref{wtsyb} with $\gamma \geq 0$, the multi-class combined margin and density condition, \Eqref{eq:mfmargin} with $\gamma_1 \geq 0$ and the modified combined margin condition, \Eqref{eq:mcmdcondition} with $\gamma_2 \geq 0$.
+Let $(h_n)$ be a monotonically decreasing sequence with zero limit.
+Then, we have

 \end{theorem}